yuyang339/cs140e-21spr/labs/2-cross-check/README.md

   0. Read [1-fake-pi/README.md](1-fake-pi/README.md) and
      [1-fake-pi/tests/README.md](1-fake-pi/tests/README.md)

-  1. Start adding the tests in `1-fake-pi/tests/Makefile`.
-     `make runall` will just run them so you can see the output.
+  1. `make runall` should run the first set of simple put/get tests so you can see the output.
      It should run without crashing and, importantly, print out the values for each `put32` and `get32` in the exact order they happened.

-     `make cksumall` will chksum their output.
+     `make emitall` will emit thier output to `.out` files (there are some `.ref` files for reference).
+You can checksum these.

-     Don't be afraid to look in the `Makefile` to see what it is doing!
+     Don't be afraid to look around the `Makefile` to see what it is doing!

   2. Compare the cksum to your partner.
   3. If these values match, you know your code worked the same as your partner's.